Origin of Symmetry: Legacy

-In 2006, Q named Origin of Symmetry the 74th-greatest album of all time.
+In 2006, Q named Origin of Symmetry the 74th-greatest album.
 In 2008, Q readers voted it the 28th-best British album.
 Kerrang! named it the 20th-best British rock album and the 13th-best album of the 21st century.
 For its 10th anniversary, Muse performed Origin of Symmetry in its entirety at the Reading and Leeds Festivals on 26 August and 28 August 2011.

 In a retrospective review, Natalie Shaw of BBC Music wrote that Origin of Symmetry "shows a band with the drive and unfettered ambition to create a standalone marvel which not only awakens the ghosts and clichés from prog's pompous past, but entirely adds its own voice".
-He said that many elements of the band's later albums, such as Black Holes and Revelations (2006), could be traced back to the album.
-The author Amy Britton argued that on Origin of Symmetry Bellamy "progressed [his band]'s sound so much that he earned a new title – this generation's guitar hero," highlighting "Plug In Baby" and "New Born".
-In a retrospective review in 2021, the Pitchfork critic Jazz Monroe wrote: "Muse were playing melodrama as teenage realism, an extremely, ridiculously honest noise ...
+She said many elements of later Muse albums, such as Black Holes and Revelations (2006), could be traced back to the album.
+The author Amy Britton argued that Origin of Symmetry made Bellamy "this generation's guitar hero", highlighting "Plug In Baby" and "New Born".
+In a 2021 review, the Pitchfork critic Jazz Monroe wrote: "Muse were playing melodrama as teenage realism, an extremely, ridiculously honest noise ...
 By combining goth vulnerability with sci-fi scale and hard-rock drama, [Origin of Symmetry] captures a paradox of young romance: on one hand, Bellamy sounds wracked with despair, but he proclaims his heartbreak with the glee of an ecstatic preacher."

 Reissues

-On 6 December, 2019, Origin of Symmetry was remastered and reissued as part of the Origin of Muse boxset, alongside Showbiz, demos, live performances and other material.
+On 6 December 2019, Origin of Symmetry was remastered and reissued as part of the Origin of Muse boxset, alongside Showbiz, demos, live performances and other material.
 On 18 June 2021, the album's 20th anniversary, Muse released a remixed and remastered version, Origin of Symmetry: XX Anniversary RemiXX.
 A collaboration with the producer Rich Costey, who worked on several later Muse albums, it features a "more open, dynamic and less crushed sound".
 The new mixes also restore elements that were originally muted or obscured, such as string sections on "Space Dementia", "Citizen Erased" and "Megalomania", and a harpsichord on "Micro Cuts".
 The album features new cover artwork by Sujin Kim.
-The Pitchfork critic Jazz Monroe described the reissue as "definitive ... even more colossal and timeless".
+Monroe described the reissue as "definitive ... even more colossal and timeless".